spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/0-overview.md

 When opening up your project in Unity, the contents of `.CodeGenTemplate/` are first copied from the `io.improbable.gdk.tools` package into the `<projectroot>/build/codegen/` directory.
 This ensures that the base `CodeGen` template and the `CodeGenerationLib` it depends on are ready for consumption in the project's build directory.

 Once this is done, the GDK generates run configurations for the code generator.
-This step searches all project packages for `.schema` directories, and sets this information in the run configurations for the code generator to use.
+This step searches all project packages for `.schema` directories, combines it with the schema source directories defined the GDK tools configuration, and sets this information in the run configurations for the code generator to use.

 These configurations are used to ensure the code generator is always* called with the correct, validated arguments across Visual Studio, JetBrains Rider, and the dotnet CLI.

-> Note: this enables you to iterate on code generation modules within an IDE, without having to switch back and forth with the Unity Editor.
+> Note: this enables you to iterate on code generation modules within an IDE without having to switch back and forth with the Unity Editor.

 _\*unless a user tinkers with things they shouldn't be._